quentinblampey/fdr-front/README.md

 # Run the app locally

-After having clone the back and front repository :
+After cloning the back and front repository :

 ## Front